A consistent approach to financing, with good access to debt markets, provides flexibility and capacity to deliver our strategy.

 1. Diversify our sources of finance

-In the last five years we have arranged £3.2bn (British Land share £2.4bn) of new finance in unsecured and secured loans and US Private Placements, including £1.7bn of Green/ESG-linked finance.
-A European Medium Term Note programme is maintained to enable us to access the Sterling/Euro unsecured bond markets, where we have one outstanding Sterling bond, and our Sustainable Finance Framework enables us to issue Sustainable, Green, and/or Social finance, when it is appropriate for our business.
-We also have existing long-dated British Land debentures and securitisation bonds in our joint ventures.
+A European Medium Term Note programme is maintained to enable us to access the Sterling/Euro unsecured bond markets, where we have two outstanding Sterling bonds, and our Sustainable Finance Framework enables us to issue Sustainable, Green, and/or Social finance, when it is appropriate for our business.
+At 31 March 2025 we have £2.7bn (British Land share £2.4bn) of Green and Sustainable/ESG linked financing.
+We also have existing long-standing British Land debentures and securitisation bonds in the Broadgate joint venture.

 2. Phase maturity of debt portfolio

-The maturity profile of our debt is managed with a spread of repayment dates, currently between one and 14 years, reducing our refinancing risk in regard to timing and market conditions.
-At 31 March 2024, as a result of our financing and capital activity, based on our commitments and available facilities we have no requirement to refinance until early 2027 (longer than our preferred period of not less than two years).
+The maturity profile of our debt is managed with a spread of repayment dates, currently between one and 13 years, reducing our refinancing risk in regard to timing and market conditions.
+At 31 March 2025, as a result of our financing and capital activity, based on our commitments and available facilities we have liquidity (no requirement to refinance) until late 2028, longer than our preferred period of not less than two years.
 In order to maintain the position and in accordance with our usual practice, we expect to refinance debt in advance of relevant maturities.

 3. Maintain liquidity